 Following the division of Berlin in 1945, this area would fall under the control of the British occupation forces – and four years later become part of Cold War West Berlin.
-As relations between East and West continued to deteriorate, the different sectors of Berlin remained united in the urgency to deal with one major factor affecting the people living in the ruined capital.
+As relations between East and West continued to deteriorate, the different sectors of Berlin remained united – at least in cause – in their urgency in dealing with one major factor affecting the people living in the ruined capital.
 Beyond the matter of ensuring food supplies, the issue of suitable and sustainable accommodation would have to be confronted.

 The damaged Hansaviertel would be the focus on the 1957 Interbau project – gathering more than 50 architects from across the world to produce a visionary ensemble of residential structures as part of a masterpiece in urban design – the ‘city of tomorrow’.

 In East Berlin, the construction of an ambitious boulevard leading right into the heart of the socialist capital was started in 1952.
-Stalinallee would contain spacious apartments for workers – the ‘worker’s palaces’ – complete with central heating, elevators, intercom systems and indoor plumbing.
-All considered modern amenities that would distinguish these new dwellings from the old industrial era Mietskaserne mainly found across the city as Berlin’s traditional working class accommodation.
+Dubbed Stalinallee, this would contain spacious apartments for workers – so-called ‘worker’s palaces’ – complete with central heating, elevators, intercom systems and indoor plumbing.
+All considered modern amenities that would distinguish these new dwellings from the old industrial era Mietskaserne mainly found across the city – Berlin’s typical working class accommodation.

-Monumental eight-storey structures, designed in what is colloquially known as ‘Wedding Cake style’, would line this two kilometre street, stretching from the twin towers at Frankfurter Tor (reminiscent of the two churches on Berlin’s Gendarmenmarkt) to the square at Strausberger Platz.
+Monumental eight-storey structures, designed in ‘Wedding Cake style’, would line this two kilometre street, stretching from the twin towers at Frankfurter Tor (reminiscent of the two churches on Berlin’s Gendarmenmarkt) to the square at Strausberger Platz.
 The projection of soft power here was apparent, this bold project was a propaganda statement from the East designed in such a way as to impress upon the visitor the magnificence of the people and politics responsible.
-Intended to represent the strength and engineering skills of the German Democratic Republic.
+Intended to represent the strength and engineering skills of the recently established German Democratic Republic.

 The West Berlin Congress Hall - designed by US architect Hugh Stubbins - was also part of the Interbau 57 project.
 Because of its unique shape it has been dubbed 'the pregnant oyster' by Berliners.

-While some prominent German architects would be involved – resurrecting their earlier Bauhaus style through the prism of American acceptance, as this would now be re-imported to post-war Germany as Internationalist style – many of the main architects would be non-German.
+While some prominent German architects would be involved – many of the main architects would be non-German.
 Including Dutch architect Jo van den Broek, who had been influential in the rebuilding of Rotterdam after World War II, the Brasilian architect Oscar Niemeyer – who travelled to Europe for the first time for the competition and would later become the first person to have his work recognised as a UNESCO world heritage site in his lifetime for the design of the Brasilian capital, Brasilia.